Home > Tours > UK & Ireland Tours > Walk Northern Ireland & Donegal

 Returning by ferry back to Ballycastle on the mainland, we'll be back in time for dinner.

 Today's leisurely grade 6.4 kilometre / 4 mile walk is expected to take around one-and-a-half hours along a flat route.
 Please note that while the main seabird centre is easily accessible, there are 98 steps down the cliffside to the viewing platform and a further 64 to bottom floor of the lighthouse.
-Stay: Marine Hotel Ballycastle (Comfortable) (B)
+Stay: Marine Hotel Ballycastle (or similar) (Comfortable) (B)

 Our next stop today is at Dunluce Castle for a photo opportunity.
 Located on the edge of a basalt outcropping, this now-ruined medieval castle and seat of the MacDonnell clan is only accessible via a bridge connecting it to the mainland.